Teradata/stacki-wiki/CoreOS-on-Stacki.md

 These things include:

-- Clusterin: We haven't setup fleet, flannel, or etcd2 here.
+- Clustering: We haven't really set-up fleet, flannel, or etcd2 here.
-- Kubernetes and Mesos
+- Kubernetes and Mesos.
 - Running without outside access (most of this tutorial requires it.)
 - Running an internal (to your network) Docker registry.
 - Using other container technologies other than Docker.
+- CoreOS doesn't always install things in a predictable manner.
+- Networking issues.
+I have a weird network, with two DHCP servers, so odd things happen to my CoreOS instances.
+- Using OEM facility to provide attributes from the Stacki database for use.

 Let us know if exploring those issues will be useful.

+Thanks,

+Joe